ERW MRV cost estimator and database

 • Part 3 provides background on how we sourced the quotes in the cost database.

-• Part 4 is a detailed glossary of every variable in EMCE.
+• An Appendix is also included that provides a detailed glossary of every variable in EMCE.

 Some knowledge on ERW and its quantification does make it easier to be oriented and feel situated in EMCE.
 If you are still relatively new to ERW quantification, we recommend reading the Technical Summary: Foundations for Carbon Dioxide Removal Quantification in ERW Deployments↗first.